Categories

 • Not finished that book

-1/ Understand the user’s goals and objectives
+1/ Understand the user’s goals, objectives and constraints

 If you don’t know this, you’re in trouble.